 Reasoning: Numerous Failed Fact Checks, Poor Sourcing, Lack of Transparency

 Launched in 1982, The Washington Times is a daily newspaper concentrating on politics and news.
 Based in Washington, D.C., The Washington Times was founded by a self-professed messiah, Korean Sun Myung Moon and according to its parent company, during Washington Times 20th anniversary, Moon said: “The Washington Times is responsible to let the American people know about God” and “The Washington Times will become the instrument in spreading the truth about God to the world.”

 Larry Beasley is the current president and CEO of The Washington Times and he will remain as The Times’ chief executive officer.
-According to a Washington Times article however, Christopher Dolan has been announced as the next president of The Washington Times, effective January 1st, 2019.
+According to a Washington Times article, however, Christopher Dolan has been announced as the next president of The Washington Times, effective January 1st, 2019.
 Mr. Dolan also will retain his role as The Times’ top editor.

 Funded by / Ownership

 Operations Holdings Inc is the owner of The Washington Times, which is owned by the Unification Church of South Korea, through their holding company HSA-UWC (Holy Spirit Association for the Unification of World Christianity).
-In 1954, Reverend Sun Myung Moon founded this religious movement in South Korea, which is known for its mass weddings and its members are referred to as “Moonies.”
-According to a Guardian article, former members have claimed that the Unification Church is religious cult that utilizes brainwashing techniques.
+In 1954, Reverend Sun Myung Moon founded this religious movement in South Korea, which is known for its mass weddings, and its members are referred to as “Moonies.”
+According to a Guardian article, former members have claimed that the Unification Church is a religious cult that utilizes brainwashing techniques.
 The newspaper is funded through a subscription and advertising model.